G. K.'s Weekly: Readership details with Chesterton as editor and campaigner

 G. K.'s Weekly never picked up a particularly large readership, being viewed as outside of the mainstream press of the time.
 Its highest circulation worked out to only about eight thousand.
-Yet the weekly attracted significant support from several benefactors, including figures such as the internationally famous conductor Sir Thomas Beecham.
-As well, many well-known writers ran material in G. K.'s Weekly such as E. C. Bentley, Alfred Noyes, Ezra Pound, and George Bernard Shaw.
+Yet the weekly attracted significant support from several benefactors, including the internationally famous conductor Sir Thomas Beecham, many well-known writers contributed material, including E. C. Bentley, Alfred Noyes, Ezra Pound, and George Bernard Shaw.

 The relationship between the Distributist League and G. K.'s Weekly was close, at times essentially inseparable.
 Chesterton travelled the country to local distributist chapters in order the spread the word about the publication and also to promote his viewpoints.
 G. K.'s Weekly provided little financially for Chesterton; it was not a lucrative venture by any means in his mind, but he kept it going as a gesture of respect for Cecil's memory.
 The financial state of the publication meant that contributors could expect little or no reward.
 One later famous name who first broke into journalism this way was George Orwell (then going by 'E. A. Blair').

 Editorial policy in the latter days of G. K.'s Weekly in terms of foreign policy and also electoral politics involved nuanced positions, with Gilbert Chesterton providing a generally moderating influence.
 Chesterton, for example, held ambiguous and conflicted views about Italy under fascism.
 Until 1929, the Distributist League broadly supported the Labour Party and the British trade union movement.
 Sir Henry Slesser, a notable Labour Member of Parliament, served as one of the League's biggest supporters.

 During the 1930s, the Soviet Union appeared the biggest enemy to the cause of the distributists, and a move towards monarchism and to support for fascist Italy took place.
-Upon Chesterton's death, G. K.'s Weekly openly backed the far right forces of Francisco Franco during the Spanish Civil War.
-Nonetheless, the Distributist League and its followers backed the British declaration of war against the Axis Powers in 1939.
+Upon Chesterton's death, G. K.'s Weekly openly backed the far-right forces of Francisco Franco during the Spanish Civil War.
+Nonetheless, the Distributist League and its followers backed the British declaration of war against the Axis powers in 1939.

 Attitudes to Benito Mussolini specifically (whom GKC interviewed, see the Maisie Ward biography) in the 1930s has attracted attention.
 Chesterton made somewhat favourable remarks about contemporary Italy in his Autobiography (1935).
 However, the invasion of Abyssinia proved a dicey matter for Chesterton and his League.

-The League after Chesterton's death
+After Chesterton's death

 Gilbert Chesterton's death on 14 June 1936 brought changes to the publication.
-Belloc resumed as editor, with him thus having been brought back to the same position as he was in 1911.
+Belloc resumed as editor, as in 1911.

 After Chesterton died in 1936 the League was near collapse but continued in a new form, until being closed down in 1940.
 Arthur Penty's Distributist Manifesto was published in 1937; Belloc had taken over as president, and the vice-presidents included Eric Gill and T. S. Eliot.